pleabargain/EnglishHelpsYourCareer/grammar adverbs.md

 # hardly
 - I have hardly begun studying.
 I need to get serious!
 - We [scarcely,hardly] ever hear from her anymore since she got married and moved to [Beijing,Buenos Aires]!

+# otherwise
+- We might have chosen otherwise if we had known more.

 # badly
 - My team was badly beaten.